Hold The Key of Dividend Yield Strategy Today

-With that in mind, here are a few pointers to share with you.
+With dividend yield strategy in mind, I share a few pointers with you.

 1. Look for a company with a dividend history over a long period of time.
 A company with good fundamentals will strive to provide consistent and better dividends to reward their shareholders.
-If the company stops providing dividends for a year, one must quickly study their annual report to understand why it is so and need to consider if they can start liquidate this stock and go for other better dividend stocks with consistent performance.
+If the company stops providing dividends for a year, one must quickly study their annual report to understand why it is so.
+He needs to consider if there is a need to start liquidate this stock and go for other better dividend stocks with consistent performance.

 2. Is the current dividend yield percentage (after tax deduction) at least 5-7%?
 A good dividend stock will create income to beat the inflation rate and reinvestments of such dividends can grow your wealth substantially over a period of time.
 There are many good dividend-paying stocks and I personally have vested interests in Real Estate Investment Trusts(REITs).
 Good REITs pay higher dividends on quarterly basis and this excites me.